mark11748/Review3C/README.md

 ### Setup/Installation
-* Download from GitHub.
+1. Download from GitHub.
-* import the two databases at the top level directory into MAMP
+2. * import the two databases at the top level directory into your sql client of choice (this was made in MAMP) OR:

+   * start your sql client and use the following terminal commands to create the databases manually:
+    CREATE DATABASE mark_woodward;
+    USE mark_woodward;
+    CREATE TABLE stylists (name VARCHAR(255),id serial PRIMARY KEY);
+    CREATE TABLE clients (name VARCHAR(255),stylist_id INT, id serial PRIMARY KEY);
-* Use terminal command, "dotnet restore" in "HairSalon.Solutions/HairSalon".
+3. Use terminal command, "dotnet restore" in "HairSalon.Solutions/HairSalon".
-* Use terminal command, "dotnet run" in "HairSalon.Solutions/HairSalon".
+4. Use terminal command, "dotnet run" in "HairSalon.Solutions/HairSalon".
-* Enter URL given into your preferred browser
+5. Enter URL given into your preferred browser

 ### Technologies Used
 * .NET framework